stgisi414/Learntube/bugs.md

 Problem: The application is not correctly parsing the startTime and endTime from the Gemini API's response.
 When the parsing fails (due to the AI's imperfect JSON formatting), the code defaults to playing the first 30 seconds of every video without reporting an error.

 PREVIOUSLY ATTEMPTED FIX: Strengthened the parseJSONResponse function with multiple parsing strategies including markdown removal, multiple regex patterns, and fallback extraction of startTime/endTime values to reliably parse JSON from AI responses regardless of formatting issues.

+NEWLY ATTEMPTED FIX: Verified that the `createYouTubePlayer` function correctly uses `videoInfo.startTime` and `videoInfo.endTime`.
+The `end` parameter in `playerVars` is now explicitly set.
+This ensures that even if a full `duration` is not available, the player will respect the segment boundaries provided by the API.

 CURRENT STATUS: Despite the parsing improvements, video segments are still not playing correctly.
 The issue may be deeper in the video player implementation or the segment timing logic.